j7126/magic-deck-manager/README.md

 ## Installing

-Currently builds are provided for android and linux.
+Currently builds are provided for android.

 ### Android